phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 We removed all the keyboard handling code from this function and instead added a call to the `add_scancode` function.
 The rest of the function stays the same as before.

 As expected, keypresses are no longer printed to the screen when we run our project using `cargo xrun` now.
-Instead, the scancodes are added to the `SCANCODE_QUEUE`.
-After 100 keystrokes, the queue becomes full and we see the warning about dropped keyboard input on the screen.
+Instead, we see the warning that the scancode queue is uninitialized for every keystroke.

 #### Scancode Stream

-To read the scancodes from the queue in an asynchronous way, we create a new `ScancodeStream` type:
+To initialize the `SCANCODE_QUEUE` and read the scancodes from the queue in an asynchronous way, we create a new `ScancodeStream` type:

 ```rust
 // in src/task/keyboard.rs